alexanderkozlenko/json-rpc/README.md

 [![NuGet package](https://img.shields.io/nuget/v/System.Data.JsonRpc.svg?style=flat-square)](https://www.nuget.org/packages/System.Data.JsonRpc)

-### Features
+### Important Features

 - The serializer supports transparent usage of number and string message identifiers.
 - The serializer supports dynamic response type contracts when result data type depends on method parameters.
 - The serializer supports serializing to and deserializing from streams.

-### Specifics
+### Characteristics

 The serializer is stateful.
-Due to the JSON-RPC protocol nuances, deserializing a response requires more than only defining a response contract.
+Due to the JSON-RPC protocol peculiarity, deserializing a response requires more than only defining a response contract.
 Before deserializing a caller must specify a request identifier mapping to the corresponding method name (static bindings), or specify a request identifier mapping to the corresponding response contract (dynamic bindings).
-The serializer supports disposing for clearing all active bindings.

-### Compatibility

 As recommended by the specification, the serializer provides backward compatibility for [JSON-RPC 1.0](http://www.jsonrpc.org/specification_v1) messages, limited to the intersection of JSON-RPC 1.0 and JSON-RPC 2.0 requirements and the API.
 As an example, the serializer can be used for serializing and deserializing Bitcoin protocol messages, according to the ["Bitcoin Core APIs - Remote Procedure Calls"](https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs) documentation.
-To enable JSON-RPC 1.0 compatibility, a caller must change the compatibility level on a serializer instance.
+To enable JSON-RPC 1.0 compatibility, a caller must set the corresponding compatibility level on a serializer instance.

-### Examples
+### Usage Examples

 - Communication with a JSON-RPC 2.0 server: